HR-Fahim/Comparing-Regression-Algorithms-for-Automobile-Price-Prediction-on-Microsoft-Azure/README.md

 ![Evaluated Model Metrics](Images/evaluated_model_metrics.png)

 - **Experiment Configuration:** This screenshot depicts the meticulous configuration of the training experiment.
 As named it  `"Regression - Automobile Price Prediction (Compare algorithms)"` to reflect the goal of comparing different regression models to identify the one that yields the most accurate price predictions.
-The screenshot also highlights the chosen compute target (e.g., Azure Machine Learning compute cluster), which provides the necessary computational resources for training the model efficiently.
+The screenshot also highlights the chosen compute target, which provides the necessary computational resources for training the model efficiently.

 ![Evaluated Model Outputs and Logs](Images/evaluated_model_outputs_and_logs.png)